Where Do Data Brokers Get Their Data?

 There are no laws that currently limit the type or amount of information that data brokers can collect.
 It is only when data brokers have a data breach or act unfairly or deceptively that they get into trouble with the government (US Search, Inc., Reed Elsevier Inc. and Seisint, Inc., TJX Companies, Inc., and ChoicePoint Inc.).

-There have been efforts to legislate the data broker industry in the past, but the bills have all died in Congress (you can view the bills here).
+There have been efforts to legislate the data broker industry in the past, but the bills have been unsuccessful.
+You can view bill for the current Congress here.

 Check out this video to see what data is collected by data brokers and how the data is used.